-Kimchi is such an important part of Korean cuisine that I’ve always wanted to share more about it – beyond just recipes.
-I share all there is to learn about this wonderful Korean pickle dish including a general overview of how it’s made, its health benefits, how to ferment and store them properly.
+What is Kimchi?
+I share all there is to learn about this wonderful Korean fermented vegetable dish including a general overview, its health benefits, how to make, ferment and store them properly.

 What is Kimchi?